Poetry Roundup — February 2026

 Poetry Roundup – August 2020

 I’m publishing (on average) a short piece per day on Twitter, including a mix of poetry and prose, so I’m posting a “highlights reel” here, and the rest can be found on my profile, @PeterRavlich.
+Edit: I deleted my Twitter content following unethical behaviour by the platform’s new ownership, and the prospect of having my work harvested to train proprietary Large Language Models.

 If you enjoy ultra short form work, there are hundreds of other poets and writers creating moments of delight, tension, wonder and bravery, most consistently using the hashtag #vss365.